michaelblash/url-shortener/README.md

 # URLShortener

   Lightweight compact browser independent URL shortener written in pure JavaScript.
 Both front and back end use [ECMAScript 5](https://www.ecma-international.org/ecma-262/5.1/) standard for the sake of backward compatibility.
 Both front and back end have no dependencies on any external libraries or frameworks.
-Back end works on [Node.js](https://nodejs.org/) platform.
+Back end runs on [Node.js](https://nodejs.org/) platform.

   ## Features